What a difference a social media campaign can make.

 “I think everybody’s been asleep at the wheel – the public, the officials, the shopping center owner, the code enforcement people, the police,” said Burnett, who hit upon the social media idea after trying for more than two years to get Miller to respond to community complaints.

-Attempts by phone and email to reach Miller, a commercial real estate broker who is best known as the owner of the Rotunda Cinemas and new Pikes Theatre, were unsuccessful.
+Attempts by phone and email to reach Miller, a commercial real estate broker, were unsuccessful.

 Melissa O’Brien, director of operations for Miller Investments, said she was generally unaware of complaints about the shopping center.